charleskcoffie-a11y/GMCT-Management-System/README.md

 *   You can now share the GitHub Pages URL with your team members.
 *   They can open the link, sign in with their assigned user accounts, and start using the application immediately with no setup required.
-*   When a user signs in with their Microsoft account, the app will connect to your SharePoint lists to sync member data.
+*   As long as the Supabase environment variables are configured, their changes will sync to your Supabase project whenever they are online.

 ---